Webinar and Conversation Café Series

 Frequently Asked Questions…

-A webinar is an online class.
-It will be designed in advance and facilitated by one or two facilitators or guest teachers.
-Webinars may include some amount of participant involvement in the form of Q/A, group discussion or breakout sessions, but are more focused on the material prepared by the facilitator(s)
+A Webinar is an online class.
+It is designed in advance and facilitated by one or two facilitators or guest teachers.
+Webinars may include some amount of participant involvement in the form of Q/A, group discussion or breakout sessions, but are more focused on the material prepared by the facilitator(s).

-Conversation Cafes are an opportunity for group dialogue on a particular topic.
-Each cafe will have a facilitator (or two) that will frame the conversation and hold space for the participants as they explore the topic at hand.
-The content of the cafe is generated by the participants as they learn from and with each other.
+Conversation Cafés are opportunities for group dialogue on a particular topic.
+Each Café will have a facilitator (or two) that will frame the conversation and hold space for the participants as they explore the topic at hand.
+The content of the Café is generated by the participants as they learn from and with each other.

 The Network will reach out to guest speakers from beyond the WTR community who have relevant and stimulating teachings or insights to share.
 If you have a suggestion for speakers for us to reach out to please let us know.

-What topics are covered in these webinars and cafes?
+What topics are covered in Webinars and Cafés?

-The themes explored in these webinars and cafes cover the full range of subjects relevant to our work in the Great Turning.
-Some topics that we’ll likely cover are: Foundations of the WTR (including Deep Time, Systems Thinking and the Spiral), Tips and Tools for Facilitators, Deep Adaptation, Indigenous Resilience, Working with Kids and Parents, Environmental Justice, etc.
+The themes explored in these Webinars and Cafés cover the full range of subjects relevant to our work in the Great Turning.
+Some topics that we’ll likely cover include: Foundations of the WTR (including Deep Time, Systems Thinking and the Spiral), Tips and Tools for Facilitators, Deep Adaptation, Indigenous Resilience, Working with Youth and Parents, Environmental Justice, etc.

-How much do these webinars and cafes cost and where does the money go?
+How much do Webinars and Cafés cost and where does the money go?

-In addition to providing valuable connections, education and support for our community, these webinars and cafes provide a valuable stream of funding that supports and sustains the Network and allows us to continue growing our services.
+In addition to providing valuable connections, education and support for our community, Webinars and Cafés provide a valuable stream of funding that supports and sustains the Network and allows us to continue growing our services.

-Each webinar and cafe is offered by donation.
+Each Webinar and Café is offered by donation.
 We provide a suggested donation for each event and ask that you donate generously within your means to support the Network.
-However, no one is turned away for lack of funds and we encourage you to engage in the events even if you can’t afford to contribute.
+However, no one is turned away for lack of funds and we encourage you to engage in the events even if you aren’t able to contribute financially.